wpilibsuite/frc-docs/source/docs/software/getting-started/3rd-party-libraries.rst

 Select the desired libraries to add to the project by checking the box next to each, then click OK.
-The JSON file will be copied to the **vendordeps** folder in the project, adding the libary as a dependency to the project.
+The JSON file will be copied to the **vendordeps** folder in the project, adding the library as a dependency to the project.

 Checking for Updates (offline)